ivanm11/dataflytest/doc/www/markdown/datafly_starter.md

   ----/www
   ------/datafly # code from this folder is reused for all projects
-  ------/static # full set of HTML, JS libs we use frequently
+  ------/static # full set of HTML, JS libs we use frequently --/doc # Documentation website (and Markdown files)
 ```

 Please install Fabric, Ansible, Virtualenv.

-More info on Ansible install in section `How to install Ansible`.
+More info on Ansible install in section *How to install Ansible*.

 Always go to project `script` dir to run Fabric tasks, Ansible playbooks.